 From their first earth-splitting power chord, the Ramones unabashedly embodied and maintained this unwavering philosophy throughout their relatively brief 22 year career.
-As four unlikely and largely dysfunctional oddballs from Queens, NY, they managed to single-handedly obliterate rock and roll by subversion, consuming its best components and spitting it out for us in a frenetic, near-perfect manner.
+As four unlikely and dysfunctional oddballs from Queens, NY, they managed to single-handedly obliterate rock and roll by subversion, consuming its best components and spitting it out for us in a frenetic, near-perfect manner.

-The Ramones became a rallying cry for disaffected youth who were reeling from the backlash of marginalization as a consequence of embracing individuality and it was in this spirit of inclusion that the Ramones forged an imperishable bond with an audience who were coming to terms with the disappointment of past generations legacies of collective shame and trauma.
-This symbiosis is best exemplified by the cover of their eponymous debut LP, which features a stunning black and white photograph of all four members pitched gang-style against a graffitied wall, clad in unifying street garb: leather jackets, ripped jeans, tennis shoes and t-shirts.
-This excited and inspired the fuck out of us.
+The Ramones became a rallying cry for disaffected youth who were reeling from the backlash of marginalization as a consequence of embracing individuality, and it was in this spirit that they forged an imperishable bond with an audience who were coming to terms with the disappointment of past generations legacies of collective shame and trauma, according to Donna Gaines, author of the sociological exploratory/fan-rhapsody Why The Ramones Matter.
+This symbiosis is best exemplified by the cover of their eponymous debut LP, which features a stunning black and white photograph of all four members pitched gang-style against a dilapidated wall, clad in unifying street garb: leather jackets, ripped jeans, tennis shoes and t-shirts, much like their audience.

-In contrast to much of the pop culture of the day, the Ramones are real, singing about subject matter that is true for them, in a way that author Donna Gaines would later describe as “rooted in the personal-social struggles of daily living, identity, agency, liberty and above all, freedom.”
+In contrast to much of the pop culture of the day, the Ramones were real, singing about subject matter that was true for them, in a way that author Gaines would later describe as “rooted in the personal-social struggles of daily living, identity, agency, liberty and above all, freedom.”

 This is why we absolutely adored them.